 Let me be very clear.
 I firmly believe that everyone in the family should be treated fairly and with love and compassion.
 If pigs were to fly and Hell froze over and I got remarried and acquired with that marriage youngish stepchildren I would absolutely treat them with love and care; I believe I would treat them no differently than I treat my own children.
 I also think that the way the people were referring to L’s daughter’s brothers as “only” her half brothers was unnecessary and probably meant to minimize the relationship.
 “Those are Susie’s half brothers,” is fine by me.
 “Those are only Susie’s half brothers,” is not fine by me.

 I also realize that steps/halfs/bios all come in different flavors.
 One of my very best friends is stepmom to three kids that she claims as her own; they call her “Mom”.
 Their mother died when the oldest was only 7.
 The youngest child was an infant and has no memories of his mom.
 I’m certain that if she and her husband had gone on to have more children those kids would be referred to as simply their brother or sister.
 Other people marry (or remarry) when the kids are teens or adults.
 I would think that makes it much more difficult to think of everyone as one big happy family, no matter how inclusive everyone is.
-Obviously if I marry a man who has kids that are out of the house and possibly live some distance away they aren’t going to be thinking of me as mommy and as my kids as their siblings.
+Obviously if I marry a man who has kids that are out of the house and possibly live some distance away they aren’t going to be thinking of me as mommy and of my kids as their siblings.
 I dated a guy once who referred to his step siblings as simply brothers and sisters; they had been raised together since they were 3.
 I have a stepsister.
 Our parents married when I was 21 and she was 23.
 We’ve never lived in the same house together; we didn’t grow up together.
 We are friendly; she was in my wedding.
 But I don’t refer to her as my sister; in fact, I sometimes forget I even have a stepsister.
 Again, combining very young families is a completely different kettle of fish compared to trying to combine much older families.

 I am, however, a very accurate person.
 If I tell someone I left the house at 8:30 and then realize it was more like 8:40, I’m going to amend my statement.
 I realize the person doesn’t care that there was a ten minute time difference but I do.
 I am very precise and slightly anal retentive about things like that.
 If I say something happened in January and then I realize it was in March, again, I’ll be amending my statement.
 Writing this blog can sometimes be a challenge because I want to disguise details but I just can’t lie!
 I could say I had two boys or two girls and give their ages as 10 and 5.
 Hell, I could say I had 4 kids!
 That would really disguise me.
 I could say I was married 25 years or 10 years and that my kids loved ice skating and basketball and karate but those would all be lies!
 The entire time I would writing I would be thinking, “Lie!
 Lie!
 Lie!
 You’re just a big liar!”